Adults Studies,

 Sundays, 9:30am, FE 103

-The teenage years are hevel; amorphous, changing, and ultimately fleeting.
-Join us to wonder, share, and be encouraged by each other as we seek to love our teens well, parent them effectively, and prepare them to live independently.
-Our study will be guided by “The Five Love Languages of Teenagers” by Gary Chapman, interspersed with supplemental materials on topics of interest to be presented by group members throughout the year.
+The teenage years are full of change, for adolescents and for their families.
+Join fellow parents of teens to learn, share, and be encouraged by each other as we seek to love our teens well, parent them effectively, and prepare them to live independently.
+Our study is guided by “The Five Love Languages of Teenagers” by Gary Chapman, interspersed with supplemental materials on topics of interest to be presented by group members throughout the year.

 Contact: Jen Kost